Alice Silverberg: Research

 Silverberg's research concerns number theory and cryptography.
 With Karl Rubin, she introduced the CEILIDH system for torus-based cryptography in 2003, and she currently holds 10 patents related to cryptography.
 She is also known for her work on theoretical aspects of abelian varieties.

 Education and career

 Silverberg graduated from Harvard University in 1979, and received her Ph.D. from Princeton University in 1984 under the supervision of Goro Shimura.
 She began her academic career at Ohio State University in 1984 and became a full professor in 1996.
-She moved to the University of California at Irvine in 2004 as Professor of Mathematics and Computer Science, and in 2018 she was awarded the title of Distinguished Professor.
+She moved to the University of California, Irvine in 2004 as Professor of Mathematics and Computer Science, and in 2018 she was awarded the title of Distinguished Professor.
 Over the past 25 years she has organized or co-organized more than ten conferences in mathematics and cryptography, and has served on the program committees of more than twenty others.
 Silverberg has a long record of service with the American Mathematical Society and is currently a member of their nominating committee.
 She has served as an editor for the Association for Women in Mathematics since 2008, and recently joined the board of the Number Theory Foundation.